blynkkk/docs/blynk.edgent-firmware-api/supported-boards.md

 # Supported Boards

-There are three different ways to make MCUs work with Blynk:
+There are different ways to get your devices connected to the Blynk Cloud:

-#### Blynk library

-A pre-configured way of communication with specific device types, using Blynk proprietary protocol (similar to MQTT).

-#### Blynk.Edgent

-A packaged solution that includes Blynk library + WiFi provisioning + OTA.

-#### HTTPs API
+- **Blynk library**
+  An easy to use, portable C++ library that comes pre-configured to work with hundreds of development boards.
+  The library implements a streaming connection protocol.
+The device stays always connected to the cloud, that allows for a low latency, bi-directional communication.

+- **HTTP(s) API**
-A communication protocol that can be used with any device that supports it.
+   A standard communication protocol that can be used by any Internet-connected device.
+   The device connects to the cloud occasionally transfer the data.
+   Sending timestamped data in batches is also possible.

+- **Blynk.Edgent**
+  A packaged solution that includes:
+    - Blynk library API
+    - Blynk.Inject (dynamic device credentials provisioning)
+    - Blynk.Air (firmware OTA updates)
+    - A simple UX/interaction example:
+      - Device state indication using an RGB LED
+      - Device configuration reset using a button

-## Hardware that **supports** Blynk.Edgent
+## Hardware supported by `Blynk.Edgent`

 As part of Blynk.Edgent the following features are fully supported:\
 **Dynamic Tokens (WiFi provisioning)**.
 Read more about WiFi provisioning here: